"Trigger" is a funny word for something that makes your asthma

 You won't be able to stay away from all allergens, but you can:

-Keep your room
+Keep your room as clean

 Wash your sheets weekly in hot water.
 You can get covers for your mattress, box